What to do in Chiang Mai in 2021; 3 day Itinerary for Chiang Mai

 FINAL THOUGHTS ON WHAT TO DO IN CHIANG MAI

 Are 3 days in Chiang Mai enough?
 It’s enough to get a feel for the city.
 But ideally, you’d want to use Chiang Mai as your base to explore the north of Thailand.
 You can probably squeeze the main sights of the city into 2 days.
 And then another day for the elephants.
-So 3 days is kind of the minimum you need.
+So 3 days in Chiang Mai is kind of the minimum you need.

 As you can see above, with day trips and multi-day trips, you could easily spend 2 weeks with Chiang Mai as your main base.
 Using it to explore the best of Northern Thailand.
 Chiang Mai, Chiang Rai, the Mae Hong Son Loop.
 That would be a dream.
 I hope you guys now feel confident in what to do in Chiang Mai.
 And I hope my Chiang Mai Itinerary has helped, and even more, I hope you fall in love with this city, and region, as much as I have.